ndaman/mechanicsofmaterials/docs/exam 1/lecture2.md

 Dr. Nicholas Smith<br/>
 Wichita State University, Department of Aerospace Engineering

-February 3, 2021
+18 August, 2021

 ----

 ## schedule

-- 3 Feb - Stress
+- 18 Aug - Stress
-- 8 Feb - Strain, Homework 1 Due
+- 23 Aug - Strain, Homework 1 Due
-- 10 Feb - Mechanical Properties
+- 25 Aug - Mechanical Properties
-- 15 Feb - Exam Review, Homework 2 Due
+- 30 Aug - Exam Review, Homework 2 Due

 ----

 ## office hours

-- No traditional office hours this year, questions should either be asked during recitation on Tuesday/Thursday
+- We need to be careful about social distancing (avoid congregating in the main AE office)
+- I will send out a Doodle to schedule
-- Office appointments can be scheduled via e-mail, although remote meetings are preferred
+- Office appointments can also be scheduled via e-mail

 ----